Magnetix (MAG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Magnetix Historical Price

-According to the latest data gathered on Magnetix live price page, the current price of Magnetix is 0.00945463USD.
-The circulating supply of Magnetix(MAG) is 1000.00M MAG , giving it a market capitalization of $9.45M.
+According to the latest data gathered on Magnetix live price page, the current price of Magnetix is 0.00726436USD.
+The circulating supply of Magnetix(MAG) is 1000.00M MAG , giving it a market capitalization of $7.26M.

 How Does Magnetix (MAG) Price Prediction Module Work?